Benjaminpjacobs/the-fracking-weather/README.md

 ## Running the tests

-* `rake db:test:prepare` just incase
+* `rake db:test:prepare` just in case
 * `rspec`

 ## Deployment

 This app is live.
-You can find out the fracking weather [RIGHT HERE](http://the-fracking-weather.herokuapp.com/)
+You can find out the fracking weather [RIGHT HERE](http://the-fracking-weather.herokuapp.com/)!

 ## Built With